About the Family and Consumer Sciences Bachelor’s Program

 Students seeking teacher certification must meet all requirements outlined in the College of Education section of the catalog.
 Admission requirements include completion of a minimum of 60 semester hours (including current enrollment) with a 2.75 or better overall GPA and college-level skills in reading, oral and written communication, critical thinking, and mathematics.
 To be recommended for certification, graduates must maintain a 2.75 or better overall GPA and also a 2.75 or better GPA in all professional education courses and in the teaching field.
-In addition, graduates must complete a finger print background check and achieve a satisfactory level of performance on the appropriate examinations prescribed by the State Board for Educator Certification.
+In addition, graduates must achieve a satisfactory level of performance on the appropriate examinations prescribed by the State Board for Educator Certification.

 Students also may earn the Family and Consumer Sciences Composite Certificate as part of a major in human development and family studies.
 A Specialized Family and Consumer Sciences Certificate in Hospitality, Nutrition, and Food Sciences is available as part of a major in nutrition or in restaurant, hotel, and institutional management.
-For more information, see the catalog sections for the Department of Human Development and Family Studies , the Department of Hospitality and Retail Management , and the Department of Nutritional Sciences .
+For more information, see the catalog sections for the Department of Human Development and Family Studies and the Department of Hospitality and Retail Management.

 Family and consumer sciences certification students may take online courses through the Texas Family and Consumer Sciences Distance Education Alliance.
 For more information, see www.fcsalliance.org or contact an FCSE advisor.
 Permission is required to enroll in these courses.